Open topic with navigation

 I_ACTIVATE calls the ACCHR or DACHR Synergy DBL subroutine for each specified character.
 On subsequent field input, characters activated by this subroutine will behave like the enter key and terminate input for the field.
 Deactivated characters are returned to their normal state.
 They are accepted as printable characters unless they’re entered as part of a shortcut.
 The activation state of a character remains constant until it’s changed by another call to I_ACTIVATE; it is not affected by entering or exiting an environment.

-%RDTRM returns the numeric value for an activated character if tested on a field break or within ECHKFLD_METHOD.
+%RDTRM (or %RTERM) returns the numeric value for an activated character if tested on a field break or within ECHKFLD_METHOD.

 The following I_ACTIVATE call instructs UI Toolkit to treat the period key as enter.